subject-f/nfgt-client/README.md

 Proof-of-identity is facilitated by deploy keys offered by GitHub.
 As described in the high-level overview, read-write deploy keys allow nodes to act as validators, while read-only deploy keys allow nodes to be observers.

-## Nodes

-Nodes will act as frontends to the beacon chain.
-While the implementation is still TBD, the client will likely be written in Golang, resulting in easier distribution and deployment of nodes across different machines.
-A soft requirement for the node binary is the ability to perform SSH/git operations without the required system binaries; in other words, they should be bundled into the binary itself.

-Each node will synchronize its local state (git pull) every 10 seconds.

 ### HTTP API

 The API has the following routes:

-`POST /api/transaction/create` - create a transaction.
+- `POST /api/transaction/create` - create a transaction.
 Takes a `json` with an `owner_id`, `asset_id`, `passphrase`, and `metadata`
-`GET  /api/transaction/status/:transactionId` - checks the status of a transaction.
+- `GET  /api/transaction/status/:transactionId` - checks the status of a transaction.
 This should be performed after the creation to poll the status

-`GET /api/query/spot/owner/:ownerId` - the owner's current assets `GET /api/query/spot/asset/:assetId` - the asset's current metadata (ie. its latest transaction)
+- `GET /api/query/spot/owner/:ownerId` - the owner's current assets
+- `GET /api/query/spot/asset/:assetId` - the asset's current metadata (ie. its latest transaction)

-`GET /api/query/history/owner/:ownerId/:depth` - the owner's transaction history up to `:depth` `GET /api/query/history/asset/:assetId/:depth` - the asset's transaction history up to `:depth`
+- `GET /api/query/history/owner/:ownerId/:depth` - the owner's transaction history up to `:depth`
+- `GET /api/query/history/asset/:assetId/:depth` - the asset's transaction history up to `:depth`

 Response codes are standardized -- 400 means you did something wrong, 500 means the server had an issue and that you should try again.